Office Of The President

 Dr. Linda M. Bleicken joined Armstrong State University on July 1, 2009, becoming the seventh Armstrong president and the first woman to lead the institution since the establishment of Armstrong Junior College in 1935.

 President Bleicken’s arrival on campus proved auspicious for planning the university’s 75th anniversary in 2010.
-The year brought an opportunity not only to celebrate Armstrong’s history but also to create new campus traditions, including the recognition of notable alumni and the first campus-wide Day of Service to benefit Armstrong’s community non-profits and residents.
+The year brought an opportunity not only to celebrate Armstrong’s history but also to create new campus traditions, including the recognition of notable alumni and the first campus-wide day of service, Treasure Savannah, to benefit Armstrong’s community non-profits and residents.

 During her tenure, President Bleicken has ushered in a new strategic plan that reaffirms the university’s commitment to student success and sets forth five strategic goals for the institution.
 Under her leadership, the university has developed and implemented a new branding campaign that calls attention to Armstrong’s dedication to excellence in academics and its strong ties to our city and coastal region.